2019 AccessTufts Information

 Eligible employees may sign up for the Self-funded Retirement Plan 403(b) at Hire (option is available within 2 days after the Health Benefits enrollment is complete) or at anytime throughout the course of a year.
 However, note that for Exempt/Semi-Monthly employees the option will be grayed out/unavailable when Payroll is in the calculation stage.
 Check the Payroll Calendar to see when Semi-Monthly Payroll will be run and any changes for Exempt/Semi-Monthly employees will need to be made by two business days PRIOR to when Payroll will be run.
 As of October 2017, the effective date is the date the change is made and will reflect on the following payroll (previously was the first of the month following the election).
 To supplement the Tufts University-funded Retirement Plan 401(a), the Self-Funded Retirement Plan 403(b) is a key financial tool that allows you to save for retirement with pre-tax contributions.
 Here are some important details about the plan:

 - To enroll in the Self-funded retirement plan 403 (b) or increase or decrease your contributions, please log into Employee Self Service.
 For detailed instructions on how to make a change, please review the Updating your 403(b) Tip Sheet.
-Note this tip sheet is not yet updated to show changes are effective on the date of the change and reflected at next Payroll vs. the first of the following month

 - A loan provision is available under this plan.